Grating haptic perception through touchscreen: Sighted vs. Visually Impaired: Introduction

+The extant research indicates that the prevailing methods for assessing tactile acuity predominantly focus on Merkel receptors to evaluate the sensitivity of participants to the surfaces of static objects.
+Concurrently, research has demonstrated that the prevailing tactile acuity testing methods are frequently unduly reliant on tangible materials, and less comparative testing of visually related variables has been performed in the experiment~\cite{RVHap, atkins}.
+Notably, tangible materials are primarily perceived through mechanoreceptors activated by pressure-induced skin displacement~\cite{lou2}, whereas tactile interactions on a touchscreen are not pressure-driven but mainly involve the stimulation of vibration-sensitive Pacinian corpuscles, which exhibit maximal neural innervation in the 200–300-Hz range~\cite{lou3, lou4}.
+This further distinguishes our approach from existing methods.

-In accordance with the aforementioned requirements, this study investigated a smartphone-operated visual assistance system employing image recognition technology to transmit graphical information through tactile vibration feedback which can be portable, widely accessible, and capable of effectively conveying graphical information.
+In accordance with the aforementioned requirements, this pilot study explores the feasibility and preliminary efficacy of a smartphone-operated visual assistance system to transmit graphical information through tactile vibration feedback.
+The primary goal of this initial investigation is to assess the potential of such a system to be portable, widely accessible, and capable of effectively conveying graphical information.

-To evaluate the efficacy of the proposed design, this study adopts a dual-experiment framework to investigate (1) whether blind subjects can effectively acquire information through the tactile screen, (2) whether they can demonstrate superior tactile discrimination capabilities compared to sighted counterparts in haptic perception tasks, and (3) investigate the unique characteristics and tactile strategies exhibited by blind individuals when interpreting vibrotactile information.
-Rooted in neuroplasticity theory, our hypothesis posits that prolonged reliance on tactile modalities in daily life enhances tactile sensitivity in visually impaired individuals, resulting in quantifiable performance advantages in vibration pattern recognition.
-Concurrently, the experimental design incorporates comparative tactile feature extraction to systematically characterize the unique haptic processing signatures of the visually impaired population.
-These empirical findings establish a psychophysical foundation for optimizing based haptic interfaces tailored to the sensory strengths of visually impaired users.
-The implementation of such vibration-encoded assistive technology may have potential for advancing accessible graphical interpretation systems, holds significant promise for enhancing the accessibility and quality of life for individuals with visual impairments.
+To preliminarily evaluate the proposed design, we adopt a dual-experiment framework to explore: (1) whether blind subjects can effectively acquire information through the tactile screen, (2) whether blind subjects might exhibit superior tactile discrimination capabilities over sighted (S) counterparts in haptic perception tasks, and (3) the unique characteristics and tactile strategies exhibited by blind individuals when interpreting vibrotactile information.
+Rooted in neuroplasticity~\cite{rv1, rv2, rv3}, we hypothesize that vibrotactile image perception is feasible for VI individuals, as their daily use of touch enhances their tactile acuity and provides clear advantages in vibration recognition.
+Concurrently, the experimental design incorporates comparative tactile feature extraction to characterize the unique haptic processing signatures of the VI population.
+These preliminary empirical findings aim to provide early insights into optimizing haptic interfaces tailored to the sensory strengths of VI users.
+The implementation of such vibration-encoded assistive technology demonstrates the potential for advancing accessible graphical interpretation systems, and this pilot study lays the groundwork for future studies aimed at enhancing the accessibility and quality of life for VI individuals.